peyrona/mingle/README.md

  **How should I start?**

 > A PC with Windows, macOS or Linux.
-In fact it runs in any machine where Java can run.
+In fact it runs in any machine where Java 11 can run.
-> Raspberry Pi is a 50 US$ computer very appropriate to experiment with _Une_, but you do not need it.
+> Raspberry Pi is a 50 US$ computer very appropriate to experiment with _Une_.

+ **How to install Mingle?**
+> 1. Download the '/todeploy' folder (and all subfolders) to you local machine.
+> 2. Rename it to 'Mingle' (or whatever you like).
+> 3. Either:
+>    a) Install Java 11 or higher in your local machine
+>    b) Make a folder inside your 'Mingle' folder and make sure the name contains the word "jdk" or "jre" (e.g. "jdk.11.linux")
+> 4. Place inside the Java folder all Java needed files.
+You can download them from here:

  **What is the easiest way to start?**